RamaAuliaGemilang/heart-disease-classification-random-forest/README.md

 ## 📌 Project Overview

-Project ini merupakan eksperimen **klasifikasi penyakit jantung menggunakan algoritma Random Forest**.
-Tujuannya adalah mengevaluasi kemampuan Random Forest dalam mengklasifikasikan risiko penyakit jantung berdasarkan berbagai karakteristik pasien.
+This project is an experiment on **heart disease classification using the Random Forest algorithm**.
+The objective is to evaluate the ability of Random Forest to classify heart disease risk based on various patient characteristics.

 ## 📊 Dataset

-Dataset yang digunakan adalah **Heart Disease Prediction Dataset** dari Kaggle, dengan **2.181 data dan 14 kolom**.
+The dataset used is the **Heart Disease Prediction Dataset** from Kaggle, containing **2,181 records and 14 columns**.

 Target:

-* `0` → lebih rendah risiko serangan jantung
+* `0` → Lower risk of heart attack
-* `1` → lebih tinggi risiko serangan jantung
+* `1` → Higher risk of heart attack

 ## 🔎 Analysis Process